jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

 ### Getting The Lay Of The Land

-Although more work is required in PCjs to get [Fantasy Land](/disks/pcx86/diags/ibm/ega/) running in all its original glory, you can already get a good sense of what the map looked like, and enjoy all little animated touches that Joel Gould and his wife Daphne Gould created, using the newfound power of character cell animation made possible by IBM's Enhanced Graphics Adapter.
+Although more work is required in PCjs to get [Fantasy Land](/disks/pcx86/diags/ibm/ega/) running in all its original glory, we can already get a good sense of what the map looked like, and enjoy all the little animated touches that Joel Gould and his wife Daphne created, using the newfound power of character cell animation made possible by IBM's Enhanced Graphics Adapter.

-You can watch Fantasy Land run through its automated tour in the [machine below](#ibm-ega-fantasy-land-demo).
-After you "PRESS
-ANY KEY TO CONTINUE", wait a minute for the automated tour to start.
-What you're currently unable to see (except for occasional flickering glimpses) are all the Fantasy Land messages that would normally scroll up (literally, on a scroll) automatically from the bottom of the screen.
-Adding split-screen and pixel-panning support are the very next things on my PCjs "To Do" list.
+Watch Fantasy Land run through its automated tour in the [machine below](#ibm-ega-fantasy-land-demo).
+After you "PRESS ANY KEY TO CONTINUE", wait a minute for the automated tour to start.
+What you're currently unable to see (except for occasional flickering glimpses) are all the Fantasy Land messages that would normally scroll up (literally, on a scroll) from the bottom of the screen, using the EGA's split-screen feature -- one of the next things on my PCjs "To Do" list.

 ### IBM EGA Fantasy Land Demo

 {% include machine.html id="ibm5160" %}

 ### PCjs Diagnostic Font Bank Displays

+The next 4 windows are "live" views of the EGA's four font banks.
+They were helpful when I was working on PCjs programmable font support, and they still provide a nice visual insight into the active fonts and colors used by Fantasy Land and the EGA.

 <div>
   <p>Font Bank 0</p>